firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/ninebot-g30-vesc-conversion-playbook.md

 - Monitor per-motor temperatures; aim for ≤45 °C controller temps and ≤90–100 °C stator temps by refreshing thermal paste and clamping controllers to thick skid plates.[^69][^70]
 - Bond controllers to the deck with thermal epoxy where possible.
   - Matthew’s single 85150 now idles near 40 °C with ~60 °C peaks after the previous mount let temps spike toward 80 °C and a BMS cutoff shorted its partner.[^71]
+- Matthew’s Max G30LP commuter pairs a single Spintend 100/100 Lite (40 A battery / 100 A phase) with a 14 S 20 Ah pack, Lonnyo 65 H 17×4 hub plus Statorade, dual light bars, a water-cooled controller plate, reinforced Monorim suspension, and trunk space prepped for extra 16 S packs—use it as a blueprint for mid-voltage conversions that still chase range.[^matthew-g30lp]
 - Plan for valve-stem service and bead reseating after pothole hits.
   - tubeless split rims can burp air, so keep compressors and soapy water handy during test rides.[^72]
 - Track tire availability: true 12″ tubeless slicks remain limited to rare Touvt 12×4.5‑6.5 listings, so expect lead times or plan alternate wheelsets when chasing maximum footprint on VESC builds.[^73]